ingadhoc/product/product_ux/README.rst

 #.
 Both product template and product product tree view show the price taking into account the pricelsit.
 #.
 Add product warranty field that was deprecated by odoo.
 #.
 Add in product the "User Company Currency" field and replace for the currency taken in the widget of standard price.
+#.
+Add new field description on product UOMs and add search view to allow to group and search by several fields

 Installation
 ============